 Being artsy is a blessing and a curse.

-A lesbian friend said (back in 1977, when things were even harder for gay people in the USA) “I would not wish this lifestyle on anyone.
+A lesbian friend said “I would not wish this lifestyle on anyone.
 But well, at the same time, it is also the greatest joy in my life.”
+This was back in 1977 when things were even harder for gay people in the USA.

 That sums up how I feel about making art in our present political and financial structure.